Skip to content

 • Co-op Christmas food slots open: N/A

-• Collection or delivery dates: Christmas food will be available online and in Co-op stores, but slots are not available to book ahead of time
+• Collection or delivery dates: Christmas food is available online and in Co-op stores, but slots are not available to book ahead of time

 While Co-op won’t have a Christmas food-to-order service, you will still be able to order its Christmas range online or in shops when it arrives later in the year.
 In the meantime, the menu looks promising.
 Co-op’s premium “Irresistible” brand brings party dishes and small plates, like Irresistible vegetable fritter slider bao buns with soy dip, Irresistible gruyère cheese and caramelised onion crostini, Irresistible Mexican-style pulled beef croquettes with smoky ketchup, and melt-in-the-middle cod fishcakes.